 Besides performing as a singer, Michael frequently appears as a Zhongruanist.
 He was the leader and the principal Zhongruanist of Ng Wah Chinese Orchestra and, a Ruanist of Hong Kong City Chinese Orchestra, Hong Kong Bright East Chinese Orchestra and Sonata Elite Chamber Orchestra.
 In addition to participating in large-scale concerts held in concert halls, such as "A Concert of Popular Chinese Music" and "A Concert of Guided History", Michael has also actively participated in chamber performances in various community events, dinners, and cocktail parties.
 In 2020, he has been involved in the project "It Gets Lighter From Here", organized by Birmingham Opera Company and Culture Central.
 He has also participated in the world premiere of Anna Vienna Ho’s The Monk of the River as part of the Tête à Tête: The Opera Festival 2021.
 He was the first-prize winner of the International Art Festival & Contest "Talents of Europe" 2021.

 An enthusiastic educator, Michael has been teaching Voice, Ruan and Liuqin for many years.
 He was a music tutor at Canon Music & Arts Centre, Greenery Music & Arts Center and Parkland Music Limited.
 A member of Hong Kong Music Tutors Union, he organized his first students’ concert at Parsons Recital Hall in Hong Kong in 2015.
 In 2016, he has successfully organized "No Vocalists Allowed", an opera workshop for non-vocal major students, and an opera scenes concert at the New Lecture Theatre, Birmingham Conservatoire, UK.
 He has worked as an assistant vocal coach in K. Wah Opera Hong Kong summer school programme 2017.
 In 2020, he has been invited to be one of the language coaches for Vopera in their award-winning production of Ravel's L'enfant et les sortilèges.
-He has been the adjudicator of the "Festival of Instrumental and Vocal Arts" International Online Music Competition, Russia, in 2021 and 2022, and International Competition for Musicians "Virtuosos", Russia, in 2022.
-He has also worked as a singing teacher and choir conductor at the Christian Alliance S W Chan Memorial College, Po Leung Kuk Lee Shing Pik College, the Salvation Army William Booth Secondary School, Yu Chun Keung Memorial College and Hong Kong and Kowloon Kaifong Women's Association Sun Fong Chung College.
+He has been the adjudicator of the "Festival of Instrumental and Vocal Arts" International Online Music Competition, Russia, in 2021 and 2022, International Competition for Musicians "Virtuosos", Russia, in 2022 and Hong Kong International Music Cultural Festival Singing Competition in 2023.
+He has also worked as a singing teacher and choir conductor at Po Leung Kuk Lee Shing Pik College, the Salvation Army William Booth Secondary School, Yu Chun Keung Memorial College, Hong Kong and Kowloon Kaifong Women's Association Sun Fong Chung College, Tak Oi Secondary School, The ELCHK Yuen Long Lutheran Secondary School and W F Joseph Lee Primary School.
 He is a vocal instructor at Po Leung Kuk Choi Kai Yau School, International Christian Quality Music Secondary and Primary School and Hong Kong International Institute of Music, and a choir conductor at several primary and secondary schools.